 Off-Grid Water in Georgia

 Georgia used to be considered a water-rich state.
-However, the state – especially the northern part – has been suffering droughts much more frequently.
-So, it’s really important that you understand Georgia water right laws before setting up an off-grid home.
+However, the state – especially the northern part – has suffered droughts much more frequently.
+So, it’s essential that you understand Georgia water right laws before setting up an off-grid home.

 Surface Water

-Georgia uses the law of “riparian rights” which essential means that you own any water going through your property.
-You are also legally allowed to use water bordering your property (though you might not be able to do things like swim in that water – more on that here).
+Georgia uses the law of “riparian rights,” meaning that you own any water going through your property.
+You are also legally allowed to use water bordering your property (though you might not be able to swim in that water).

 However, riparian rights laws also have some restrictions:

-Further, Georgia law says that you must have a permit if you will use more than an average of 100,000 gallons of water per day.
+Further, Georgia law says you must have a permit if you use more than 100,000 gallons of water per day.
 Permits are obtained from the Georgia Environmental Protection Division (EPD).

 Well Water

-Georgia law states that ““the property right of the owner of real estate extends downward indefinitely and upward indefinitely.”
-The Georgia Supreme Court interpreted this as meaing you own all the water underneath your land.
-This makes Georgia one of the few states which gives absolute ownership of ground water to property owners.
+Georgia law states that “the property right of the real estate owner extends downward indefinitely and upward indefinitely.”
+The Georgia Supreme Court interpreted this to mean you own all the water underneath your land.
+This makes Georgia one of the few states giving property owners absolute groundwater ownership.

 Further, in times of drought, your neighbors might also be able to sue you for taking too much water.
 This article has some good information on the topic.

-Regardless of how much water you plan on using, you will need to get a permit for the well.
-There are some fairly strict (but common sense) laws about who can drill wells and where they can be placed.
-In general, it’s fairly simple though can still be costly.
+Regardless of how much water you plan on using, you must get a well permit.
+There are some reasonably strict (but common sense) laws about who can drill wells and where they can be placed.
+It’s pretty simple, though it can still be costly.
 You can read about the regulations here.

 Rainwater

-However, there are many laws restricting how you can harvest and use rainwater in Georgia.
+However, many laws restrict how you can harvest and use rainwater in Georgia.
 You cannot use rainwater for drinking water.
-Rainwater can be used indoors, but must be treated before entering the home – even if you want to use it for things like flushing the toilet!
+Rainwater can be used indoors but must be treated before entering the home – even if you want to use it for things like flushing the toilet!
 There is a good guide to Georgia rainwater harvesting rules here.

 Graywater Recycling